GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

   fetch requests to the backend.
 * **Browser**: The user's browser which is running your Javascript.
 * **Authenticator**: The user's authenticator which creates and stores the passkey.
-This may be on the same device as the browser (e.g. when using Windows Hello) or on another device, like a phone.
+This may be on the same device as the browser (for example, when using Windows Hello) or on another device, like a phone.

 <figure class="screenshot">